TMarentes/domain-sniper/README.md

 # Domain Sniper: Python
 This python application checks whether domains are available for purchase.
-If they are available, it sends an email notifying the user.
+If they are available, it sends an email to notify the user.

 ## Requirements
 - Python3: [python.org/downloads](https://www.python.org/downloads/)